Last time updated on December 09th 2019 in Hands-on Machine Learning

 Here z is random noise activating the generator G to generate an image G(z).
 D is the discriminator that predicts whether an image is real or generated, i.e. D(x) is the probability that x is a real image. pdata is the distribution of the original data, pz the distribution of the noise.

 So the discriminator tries to maximize its success, while the generator tries to minimize it.
+Here is a great a visualization of what happens when a GAN is trained.
+You might also like to check out this video:

 We use Python with PyTorch, some NumPy, Pandas and Matplotlib for visualizations.
 For the model we went with these configurations: